GiveToken/Hermes/README.md

 ### <a id="deploy-staging"></a>Deploy to Staging

-Any push to `develop` is automagically pulled onto the staging server except during the QA period for new releases.
+Any push to `develop` will one day be automagically pulled onto the staging server except during the QA period for new releases.

 ### <a id="deploy-production"></a>Deploy to Production